 Pain management is also important in the treatment of shingles.
 Anticonvulsants, such as Neurotin, can help with the pain signals sent from damaged nerves.
 Some anti-depressants are also showing promise in defeating nerve pain.
 In extreme situations, a narcotic pain medication may be necessary to control the pain from your shingles flare up.

 Sports and Spine Orthopaedics has a team of professionals dedicated to helping you overcome your pain.
 Shingles can cause long-term nerve pain, and we are experts at dealing with this particular type of discomfort.
-If you have shingles or postherpetic neuralgia, call us or talk with Dr. Wolf for a consultation about your pain, we can help you find relief.
+If you have shingles or postherpetic neuralgia, call us or talk with our experts for a consultation about your pain, we can help you find relief.